ejlee127/UrbanSoundClassification/README.md

 	Punish large weights
 	L1 and L2 concepts

-By adding the last two Drop-out and Regularization mthods we were able to improve the modeling.
-We using regularization L2 at 0.001 and dropout of .4 in this example.
+By adding the last two Drop-out and Regularization methods we were able to improve the modeling.
+We use regularization L2 at 0.001 and dropout of .4 in this example.

 ![Overfitting results](Images/Experiment%202/neuron128(of).png)

 With this knowledge we continued with our attack on overfitting by creating 4 experiements.

-3 using Sequential deep learning with different augmented data as the input
+* Three experiments using Sequential deep learning with different augmented data as the input
 	1) Use the average of the vectors minimizing the vecor from 13 by 44 to 1 by 40.
 	2) Maintaining the full shape of the MFCC, but adjusting the other model inputs to see the impact
 	3) Using statistical values of the array reducing it to 30 x 6)

-and 1 experiment with Support Vector Module and using the statistical data since that was the of the Sequential experiements
+* One experiment with Support Vector Module and using the statistical data since that was the of the Sequential experiements

 ![Examples](Images/Experiments.png)